 "Gambas al Ajillo"

-Over here we make prawns in garlic oil, in garlic butter or in garlic sauce, using several different prawn recipesbut right now this particular recipe for prawns in garlic sauce is our favourite by far.
+Here at Tapas Bonitas we make prawns in garlic oil, in garlic butter or in garlic sauce, using several different prawn recipes, but right now this particular recipe for prawns in garlic sauce is our favourite by far.
 The secret of this Spanish tapas recipe is in the spicy stock that we substract from the prawn skins and legs that are left over after peeling.
 We add this stock to the prawns after frying and we leave it to simmer with the oil for a while to form a powerful prawns garlic sauce.